OWASP/owasp-summit-2017/content/participant/summit-editors/Mateo-Martinez.md

 twitter         : MateoMartinezOK
 status          : done
 ticket          : 5x24h
-working-sessions: Incident Response Playbook,AppSec SOC Monitoring Visualisation,Owasp Latam Region,Owasp Student Chapters,What Should be Added to the Top 10,Threat and Vulnerability Management,Machine Learning and Security,Creating AppSec Talent (next 100k professionals),Sign Ceremony for Owasp Top 10 2017,SAMM - Maturity Models tool,Agile Practices for Security Teams,Hands on Threat Modeling Juice Shop (Deployment & Operations),Threat Modeling Tools
+sessions: Incident Response Playbook,AppSec SOC Monitoring Visualisation,Owasp Latam Region,Owasp Student Chapters,What Should be Added to the Top 10,Threat and Vulnerability Management,Machine Learning and Security,Creating AppSec Talent (next 100k professionals),Sign Ceremony for Owasp Top 10 2017,SAMM - Maturity Models tool,Agile Practices for Security Teams,Hands on Threat Modeling Juice Shop (Deployment & Operations),Threat Modeling Tools
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---